 An estate worth more than $5.45 million is required to file the new Form 8971 reporting the final value of property transferred to beneficiaries upon the decedent’s death.
 If you are the executor of the estate, our professionals can prepare these forms for you.
 Or, if you are a beneficiary, they can help you understand what the form means for you.

 Whether you’re transferring assets to your new “family” trust or you are a trustee of a trust that requires you to divide the assets into different “pots” or sub-trusts, our professionals provide trust funding services that can help you identify assets to fund the trusts, assist with transferring ownership and other decisions that may need to be made including:

 - Changing the ownership of assets based on a trust document

 - Determining the values and formula(s) to calculate the appropriate amount to place in each trust

 - Making tax smart decisions regarding which assets to place in a trust

-Questions?
+Questions about our estate, gift and trust accounting services?
 Fill out the form to the left to contact Pamela Wheeler.